Transition Planning

 Transitions (Phase Transfers) With EHC Plan

-Transitions when a child or young person has an EHC Plan are called Phase transfers and are covered on our EHCP: Phase Transfer page.
+Phase transfers is the name for transitions when a child or young person has an EHCP.
+We explain this further on our EHCP: Phase Transfer page.

-The advice above remains useful, but it can also be useful to consider holding an annual review in your child or young person's new educational setting.
+It can be useful to consider holding an annual review in your child or young person's new educational setting.

 If you have any concerns about the child or young person's progress when they have started school or college, arrange to meet their teacher or the school Special Educational Needs Co-ordinator (SENCo).

-The Independent Provider of Special Education Advice (IPSEA) provide further information on planning the move to a new school for children with SEND on their website:
+IPSEA are the Independent Provider of Special Education Advice.
+They have a website that provides further information on planning the move to a new school for children with SEND:

 Preparing for Adulthood - Transition Planning Around Year 8/9